ucrcs010/cs010_examples/README.md

 pieces together into an actual program to execute it.

-The general breakdown of topics is: variables assignment arithmetic branches loops functions vectors strings input_output (getline / output operator / formatting) boolean
+The general breakdown of topics is: arithmetic assignment boolean branches functions input_output (getline / output operator / formatting) loops random strings variables vectors

 Once the workspace is created, you can utilize two terminal commands.
 The first